 - 6.1.
 The Issuer shall document and maintain a decision-making process which it uses to determine the continuing eligibility of the Nominated Projects & Assets.
-This includes, without limitation: - 6.1.1. a statement on the climate-related objectives of the Bond; - 6.1.2. a process to determine whether the Nominated Projects & Assets meet the eligibility requirements specified in Part C of the Climate Bonds Standard; - 6.1.3. other information provided by the Issuer as described in Clause 2.2
+This includes, without limitation: - 6.1.1.
+A statement on the climate-related objectives of the Bond; - 6.1.2.
+How the climate-related objectives of the Bond are positioned within the context of the Issuer's overarching objectives, strategy, policy and/or processes relating to environmental sustainability; - 6.1.3.
+The Issuer's rationale for issuing the Bond; - 6.1.4.
+A process to determine whether the Nominated Projects & Assets meet the eligibility requirements specified in Part C of the Climate Bonds Standard; - 6.1.5.
+Other information provided by the Issuer as described in Clause 2.2.